aspherr/Neuro/README.md

 This project is my university dissertation—an AI-driven note-taking app built with Rust and Tauri.

+## File Structure

+The main 3 directories in this project are: `src/`, `server/src`, and `static/`

+- `src/` holds all the code for the frontend.
+- `server/src` holds all the code for the backend
+- `static/` holds any static assests like fonts and images

+The rest of the project files are config files and module plgins

 ## Environment Variables

 To run this project locally instead of deploying, you will need to add the following environment variables to your .env file